Oh, wait, before that sound by 2, 3, and 4, stand by with the soundbite of me from the close of yesterday's program.

 They teach it.

-It's first whatever else you get a degree in at Hillsdale, you come out of there a constitutional scholar as well.
+It's first, whatever else you get a degree in at Hillsdale, you come out of there a constitutional scholar as well.

-Because the people that run Hillsdale and the professors that teach there understand that if we are to save the country and to maintain it as it's been, individual citizens are going to have to be educated in the Constitution so that they then become an army under themselves.
+Because the people that run Hillsdale and the professors that teach there understand that if we are to save the country and to maintain it as it's been, individual citizens are going to have to be educated in the Constitution so that they then become an army unto themselves.

 Now, not everybody can go to Hillsdale.